whass/whassani.github.io/_blogContent/pages/hire.md

 ### - I've a deep knowledge in control engineering .....

-*My developed control strategies have been experimentally tested, published in most prestigious conferences and revues in robotics and Control (IROS, CDC, RSS,...).
-Therefore, reviewed and approved by international experts from Stanford, Berlin, Tokyo, Washington, etc.*
+*As a PhD I've developed new control strategies that have been experimentally tested, published in most prestigious conferences and revues in robotics and Control (IROS, CDC, RSS,...).*

 ### - I've several years of experience in electronics and embedded system design for robotics and automated industrial systems.